Ridiculous Exchange Rates

 - The French franc was replaced in 1960 by the new franc (nicknamed 'heavy franc') at a hundred to one.
 See the Casino Royale novel for an example of what it was like before.
 Old people in France used to think in "old francs" until the euro was introduced.

-- One Eastern European currency which subverts this trope is the Latvian lats, one of which is actually worth more than a pound sterling.
+- One Eastern European currency which subverted this tropenote is the Latvian lats, one of which was actually worth more than a pound sterling.
 British holidaymakers soon realize that the one-lats pint of local alus, whilst still cheaper than the extortionate prices at home, isn't quite as much of a bargain as it first appears.

 - Tourists often get burned in Kuwait, not realising that 1 dinar is worth US$3.50.

 - Russian Civil War era money was the king of this trope.
 It was not only notoriously worthless (one million rubles was a small money unit even after revaluations, and pre-revaluation million rubles was pretty much toilet paper), but it also was not unified.
 Every town or petty government issued their own scrip, resulting a total of thousands of currency units in one country.
 The most notorious was the kerenki, the scrip of the Provisional Government, that was so poorly made that any printing device could be used to make indistinguishable counterfeits (and indeed, every printer in the country was printing kerenki).
 Later they became so worthless that they were not even cut into individual banknotes, but rather used as 1x1 meter uncut sheets (the money unit was called "a meter of kerenki").
 When someone needed less than a meter, the sheet was manually cut with scissors or even torn by hands.